ethereum/web3.py/docs/web3.eth.account.rst

 ..
 WARNING::
-  It is unnacceptable for a hosted node to offer hosted private keys.
+  It is unacceptable for a hosted node to offer hosted private keys.
 It gives other people complete control over your account.
 "Not your keys, not your Ether" in the wise words of Andreas Antonopoulos.